matthewshawnkehoe/Data-Science/README.md

 # Data Science Projects
-These are guided projects that I have worked on through the Data Science Path at [DataQuest](https://www.dataquest.io/).
+These are projects that I have worked on through the Data Science Path at [DataQuest](https://www.dataquest.io/).

 # Contents
 ## Data Analysis and Visualization